schippas/SimpleSearch/README.md

 * Create a configuration utility to allow users to easily set varaibles, without going into the code.
 * Implement a faster page sort algorithm.
 Merge Sort would be O(n log n) instead of O(n^2).
 * Look into better ways of ranking search results.

+Email me at schippas@purdue.edu if you have any questions, comments, or suggestions.